MicrosoftDocs/powerbi-docs/powerbi-docs/power-bi-q-and-a-linguistic-schema.md

 When you import your linguistic schema file back into Power BI Desktop, anything that is marked **State: Generated** is actually ignored (and later regenerated) so if you’d like to make a change to some generated content, make sure to remove the corresponding **State: Generated** tag as well.
 Similarly, if you want to remove some generated content, you’ll need to change the **State: Generated** tag to **State: Deleted** so that it won’t be regenerated when you import your linguistic schema file.

-1. Open the dataset in Power BI Desktop **Relationship view**.
+1. Open the dataset in Power BI Desktop *Relationship view*.
 2. Select the **Modeling** tab and choose **Export linguistic schema**
 3. Select Visual Code (or another editor)
 4. Make your edits and save the YAML file.
-5. From Desktop, select **Relationship view** > Modeling > Linguistic Schema > Imort linguistic schema.
+5. From Desktop, select **Relationship view > Modeling tab > Linguistic Schema > Imort linguistic schema**.
 6. Navigate to the location where you saved the edited YAML file and select it.
 A Success message lets you know that the linguistic schema YAML file was successfully imported.

     ![Success message](media/power-bi-q-and-a-linguistic-schema/power-bi-success.png)

 ### Add phrasings to the linguistic schema
 A phrasing is how you talk about (or “phrase”) the relationships between things.
 For example, to describe the relationship between customers and products, you might say “customers buy products”.
 Or to describe the relationship between customers and ages, you might say “ages indicate how old customers are”.
-Or to describe the relationship between customers and phone numbers, you might simply say “customers have phone numbers”.
+Or to describe the relationship between athletes and medals, you might simply say “athletes win medals”.

 These phrasings come in a variety of shapes and sizes.
 Some correspond directly with relationships in the semantic model.
 Some relate columns with their containing tables.
 Others relate multiple tables and columns together in complex relationships.
 In all cases, they describe how things are related using everyday terms.